youknow0/Mailpile/README.md

 And of course, we couldn't do this without [our community of backers](https://www.mailpile.is/#community).

+For all files except the mailpile/spambayes directory, the following terms apply:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.
 See the file `COPYING.md`for details.

+Contents of the mailpile/spambayes directory are licensed under the Python Software Foundation License.
+A copy of the license text can be found under mailpile/spambayes/LICENSE.txt.